 NOTE: You MUST present a valid State or Federal issued photo identification card when appearing for the test.
 Any candidate who does not have a valid State or Federal issued photo identification card WILL NOT be allowed to take the test.

 What to think about before taking the PQE

 There are no right or wrong answers to the questions.
 You will be asked to elicit the information needed to evaluate your qualifications for each of the factors listed above.
-Each candidate's response will be unique to that candidate, based on his or her life experiences.
+Your response will be unique, based on your life experiences.
 Prior to your PQE, you may want to spend some time reviewing the many events and incidents that make up your personal history and that have helped make you who you are today.
 Which of these many experiences have prepared you for the position of Police Officer?